 New Entrant students are given a stationery list before starting.

-Quad Team: Year 3 and 4, and 7 and 8, Team Leader: Linda Hansen
+Quad Team: Years 3 4, and 5 Team Leader: Patsy Wisnewski

 The school contract Te Awamutu Intermediate to deliver Technology lessons in their specialist classrooms located at their school.
 Our students travel to and from TAI by bus.
 The programme runs for two terms on one morning each week.
 Incidental costs for the take-home component of the course are advised by Te Awamutu Intermediate and are the responsibility of the parents.